AMDS123/amds123.github.io/_posts/2014-02-19-ATCA-Survey-of-Ammonia-in-the-Galactic-Center-The-Temperatures-of-Dense-Gas-Clumps-between-SgrA-and-SgrB2.md

 ---
 layout: post
-title: 'ATCA Survey of Ammonia in the Galactic Center: The Temperatures of Dense Gas Clumps between SgrA* and SgrB2'
+title: "ATCA Survey of Ammonia in the Galactic Center: The Temperatures of Dense Gas Clumps between SgrA* and SgrB2"
 date: 2014-02-19 00:01:55
 categories: arXiv_CL
 tags: arXiv_CL Survey